 Thursday, November 20, 2014

-Nowhere near as dark as it should have been, Corey Feldman acting cool, zero gore, zero blood, zero nudity, great cast, Tom Hanks freaking out, multiple references to Satan.
-Worth a watch.
+Nowhere near as dark as it should have been, Corey Feldman acting cool, zero gore, zero blood, zero nudity, great cast, Tom Hanks freaking out, multiple references to Satan, various horror movies on televisions.
+Worth an occasional viewing.
 I'd love to see a dark remake.

 Wednesday, November 19, 2014